haxiomic/dts2hx/ROADMAP.md

+- Why so many typescript errors with `chakra-ui`?

 - Redesign so that we supply a bunch of input modules and ConverterContext returns output modules, which may include new dependencies
 	- Creating a fresh context per module loses inter-module interaction (see express)